apache/causeway-site/content/reference/services/event-bus-service.md

 <li>This is work-in-progress.
 In the future other interactions (such as action invocations, or collection add to/remove) may also be raised automatically.</li>
 </ul>
 </blockquote>

 ## Implementation

-Isis provides two implementations.
-The default implementation (provided by core runtime) is:
+Isis provides the `org.apache.isis.objectstore.jdo.datanucleus.service.eventbus.EventBusServiceJdo` as a default implementation of the `EventBusService` API.

-    org.apache.isis.core.runtime.services.eventbus.EventBusServiceDefault

-However, if the JDO objectstore is in use, then its implementation *must* be used instead:

-    org.apache.isis.objectstore.jdo.datanucleus.service.eventbus.EventBusServiceJdo

 ## Register the Service

-Register this service like any other service, in `isis.properties`

-If the JDO Objectstore is *not* in use, use:

-    isis.services=...,\
-                  org.apache.isis.core.runtime.services.eventbus.EventBusServiceDefault,\
-                  ...

-If the JDO ObjectStore *is* in use, use:

-    isis.services=...,\
-                  org.apache.isis.objectstore.jdo.datanucleus.service.eventbus.EventBusServiceJdo,\
-                  ...
+The `EventBusServiceJdo` class is automatically registered (it is annotated with `@DomainService`) so no further configuration is required.

 ## Related Services